Liverpool School of Tropical Medicine: History

 It was not long before the school, helped largely by private donations from individuals like Mary Kingsley (the author of "Travels in West Africa" and an expert in African culture), began to flourish.
-The school soon recruited the eminent physician Rubert Boyce as its inaugural dean.
+The school soon recruited the physician Rubert Boyce as its inaugural dean.
 Boyce then set about the business of appointing teaching staff and secured the services of Ronald Ross as the school's first lecturer in Tropical Medicine.
 The department was based in the Thompson Yates Laboratory until 1903 when the Johnston Laboratories opened.
-In 1902 Ross became the first British recipient of the Nobel Prize in Physiology or Medicine for his work on malaria transmission and in the same year a separate department of Tropical Veterinary medicine was set up with a dedicated laboratory at Crofton Lodge in Runcorn to allow for the study of large animals.
-Other notable staff of the time included Joseph Everett Dutton who discovered one of the trypanosomes that cause sleeping sickness, Harold Wolferstan Thomas who developed the first effective treatment for the disease, and his collaborator Anton Breinl, who later became 'the father of tropical medicine' in Australia.
+In 1902, Ross became the first British recipient of the Nobel Prize in Physiology or Medicine for his work on malaria transmission and in the same year a separate department of Tropical Veterinary medicine was set up with a dedicated laboratory at Crofton Lodge in Runcorn to allow for the study of large animals.
+Other notable staff of the time included Joseph Everett Dutton, who discovered one of the trypanosomes that cause sleeping sickness; Harold Wolferstan Thomas who developed the first effective treatment for the disease, and his collaborator Anton Breinl, who later became 'the father of tropical medicine' in Australia.

-When Alfred Lewis Jones died in 1909 he left a large bequest to the school.
-Thanks to this and other donations that it received the school was able to set up its own laboratory and teaching premises in Pembroke Place, separate from the University of Liverpool, upon whose facilities it had previously relied.
-The laboratory was completed in 1914 but due to the advent of the war occupation of the building by LTSM was deferred and it was used as a Tropical Diseases Hospital offering courses to officers of the Royal Army Medical Corps.
+The school received a substantial endowment from soap industrialist William Lever, 1st Viscount Leverhulme, who was chairman from 1910 to 1913 and when Alfred Lewis Jones died in 1909 he left it a large bequest.
+Thanks to donations the school was able to set up its own laboratory and teaching premises in Pembroke Place, separate from the University of Liverpool, upon whose facilities it had previously relied.
+The laboratory was completed in 1914 but due to the advent of the war occupation of the building was deferred and it was used as a Tropical Diseases Hospital offering courses to officers of the Royal Army Medical Corps.
 Professor R M Gordon joined the school in 1919 and by 1920 teaching had resumed and the school finally moved into its own building.